Determinations of angular stiffness in rotational optical tweezers: Methodology

 The angular position of the probe is detected using an independent measurement beam, in this case a \nm{633} Helium-Neon laser ((He-Ne), HL210LB, Thorlabs) that is weakly focussed and operated at significantly lower power to minimise any contribution to the optical trap (see Section \ref{sec:influence_hene}).
 The beam is initially circularly polarised, and the angular position is determined by measuring the change in polarisation in a linear polarisation basis.
 The probe acts as a partial waveplate with a fast axis defined by its optic axis.
 As $\phi$ varies, the proportion of power between polarisation components in a fixed linear basis changes sinusoidally.
 Hence, the detection is based on

-where the factor of $2$ accounts for the probes mirror symmetry $D_4$ and $D_5$ are the voltage signals.
-A half waveplate is positioned before the polarisation beam splitter cube, so when at the equilibrium orientation the angular sensitivity is maximised.
+where the factor of $2$ accounts for the probes mirror symmetry, and $D_4$ and $D_5$ are the voltage signals.
+A half waveplate is positioned before the polarisation beam splitter cube to maximise the angular sensitivity when it is at the equilibrium orientation.
 We have incorporated a balanced photodetector (HBPR-100M-60K-SI, Femto) to measure the equivalent of $D_4-D_5$ with the common mode noise filtered out.
 This is necessary when optimising the angular sensitivity, as in the case of rotational ballistic measurements, \citep{watson_interrogating_2025}.
 For this work, where that level of sensitivity was not required, we restricted the angular measurement to the separate signals from $D_4$ and $D_5$.

 In a circularly polarised trap, there is a continuous transfer of spin-angular momentum that generates an optical torque independent of its azimuthal orientation.
 In this configuration, the microsphere rapidly reaches terminal angular velocity, determined by the balance between the optical torque and viscous drag.
-The latter is given by $T_\mathrm{drag} = 8\pi\eta a^3 \Omega$, where $\eta$ is the viscosity, $a$ the radius, and $\Omega$ the rotation rate.
-Measurements of the constant rotation are used to calibrate Eq.~\ref{eqn:angle_detection}, as the entire voltage readout is sampled. \del{Fig.~\ref{fig:exp_introduction}B shows a sample of experimental trajectories, with the solid line fit to get the angle calibration.} \add{The plot in Fig.~\ref{fig:exp_introduction}B shows the conversion from the voltage signal to radians.
+The latter is given by $T_\mathrm{drag} = 8\pi\eta a^3 \Omega$, where $\eta$ is the viscosity of the medium, $a$ the radius of the probe, and $\Omega$ the rotation rate.
+Measurements of the constant rotation are used to calibrate Eq.~\ref{eqn:angle_detection}, as the entire voltage readout is sampled.
+The plot in Fig.~\ref{fig:exp_introduction}B shows the conversion from the voltage signal to radians.
 The recorded voltage varies sinusoidal to twice the azimuthal angle of the vaterite, $V\propto\sin(2\theta)$ \citep{Bennett2013}.
-Fig.~\ref{fig:exp_introduction}B overlays segments of the detected voltage from a rotating vaterite and converts these to azimuthal angle, $phi$, in radians.
+Fig.~\ref{fig:exp_introduction}B overlays segments of the detected voltage from a rotating vaterite and converts these to azimuthal angle, $\phi$, in radians.
 The black traces have been segments between maxima and minima and the red line shows the mean result.
-This plot demonstrates that slight variation in trajectory as the particle rotates.}
+This plot demonstrates the slight variation in trajectory as the particle rotates.